-LCC and LCoM will continue to offer bursaries as outlined in the table below.
+LCC & LCoM will continue to offer bursaries as outlined in the table below.

 Household income Total Bursary Term 1 Term 2 Term 3

 Less than £25,000 £1,000 £250 £250 £500

-£25,000 to £42,600 £500 £125 £125 £250
+£25,000 to £42,620 £500 £125 £125 £250

-These will be for Home or EU students and all applicants will be equally eligible.
+• These will be for Home or EU students and all applicants will be equally eligible.
 Assessment will be based on need in line with income assessments used for applications to the Student Loan Company.
 We will also consider other schemes based on assessment of need.
+The payment of the bursary will also be subject to a minimum attendance and submission of work requirement.
+The bursary entitlement is annual.
+FULSTUDENTS eligible at LCC only.